-- 4.29 The relative score for individual grids within a settlement have been given a colour based upon the score attained.
+- 4.30 The relative score for individual grids within a settlement have been given a colour based upon the score attained.
 The colours range in shades from red to green to indicate poor to good sustainability ratings respectively.
-This has been used to provide a chloropleth map indicating areas of search for potential sites for new development.
-It includes sites both within and on the edge of the existing built-up area. - 4.30 The highest scoring colours will be used to guide the initial areas of search for new sites within the LDF, with progressively lower scoring grids providing other search areas.
-The model can also be used to address deficiencies in specifics types of services within a settlement or grid which could be overcome through development.
-Individual chloropleth maps could be provided for each of the criteria assessed if required. - 4.31 The model will also be kept under regular review to ensure it takes account of changes such as the provision of new schools, new bus services, closures of local facilities or new employment sites.
+This has been used to provide a chloropleth map to help indicate the better areas of search for potential sites for new development.
+It includes sites both within and on the edge of the existing built-up area. - 4.31 The highest scoring colours will be used to guide the initial areas of search for new sites within the LDF, with progressively lower scoring grids providing other search areas.
+The model can also be used to address deficiencies in specific types of services within a settlement or grid which could be overcome through development.
+Individual chloropleth maps could be provided for each of the 20 criteria assessed, if required. - 4.32 The model will also be kept under regular review to ensure it takes account of changes such as the provision of new schools, new bus services, closures of local facilities or new employment sites.